 There are a lot of creative ways to connect with each other.
 We all have access to these ideas.
 But we have to stop self-censoring, be a little bit vulnerable and get comfortable with a little sprinkle of play!

-In the past few days, I’ve been part of dozens of conversations on this topic.
-I’m sharing my top tips to get you started and of course, if you’d like support, grab time with me.
+In the past few days, I've been part of dozens of conversations on this topic.
+I'm sharing my top tips to get you started and of course, if you'd like support, contact me.

 As a facilitator I use a lot of different tools and techniques to support team connection and engagement.
 I'm sharing three key tools below.